3dyd/ngx_http_last_modified_filter/README.md

   </tr>
   <tr>
     <td align="left">Context:</td>
-    <td><code>http, server, location</code></td>
+    <td><code>server, location</code></td>
   </tr>
 </table>

-Defines the file whose last access time will be used in `Last-Modified` header.
-If value there aleady exists, it will be overridden only if it is older.
+Defines files whose last access time should be considered. `Last-Modified` header value is retained if it contains more recent date than the files.

+The path to a file is constructed from the file parameter according to the `root` and `alias` directives.
+Variables can be used.

+Contexts are merged.
+I.e. if you have files in `server` and `location` contexts they all are considered.

+By default nonexistent files do not lead to an error processing request.
+If you want internal server error to be fired if some file does not exist, prepend its path with `!` character.

 <table>
   <tr>